-- Preventative antibiotic treatment to guard against sexually transmitted infections (STIs) such as chlamydia and gonorrhea, from the assault.
+• Preventative antibiotic treatment to guard against sexually transmitted infections (STIs) such as chlamydia and gonorrhea, from the assault.
 These do NOT treat viral infections, such as herpes and HIV.
-The antibiotic is free of charge. - Information about emergency contraception, where to obtain it, and how to take it.
-Some hospitals will provide emergency contraception free of charge. - If you suspect you were drugged prior to the assault occurring, a Drug-Facilitated Sexual Assault (DFSA) Kit can be requested, in which a sample of the survivor's urine or blood is collected for later analysis.
-This kit is separate from the rest of the examination and is often not given unless you specifically request it.
+The antibiotic is free of charge.

+- Information about emergency contraception, where to obtain it, and how to take it.
+Some hospitals will provide emergency contraception free of charge.
+It is important that you take any emergency contraception as soon as possible after the assault in order for it to be effective. - If you suspect you were drugged prior to the assault occurring, a Drug-Facilitated Sexual Assault (DFSA) Kit can be requested, in which a sample of the survivor's urine or blood is collected for later analysis.
+You may specifically request this type of kit, even if medical personnel have not offered it to you.